babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 To troubleshoot, refer to `fastlane/Matchfile`, `fastlane/Appfile` and [documentation](https://docs.fastlane.tools/actions/match/)

 Mentioned lanes will download certificates and profiles for all the apps (and their extensions) specificed in Appfile in the `app_config`.
 You can specify `readonly:false` option if you want the profiles to be regenerated.
-Not that it will regenerate all invalid profiles for all the apps.
+Note that it will regenerate all invalid profiles for all the apps.

 ```
 bundle exec fastlane match_enterprise readonly:false